csandman/chakra-react-select/README.md

 ![Orange errorBorderColor](./github/custom-error-border.png)

-If you have any other questions or requests, leave it as an issue.
-I'm sure there are some features of `react-select` that I missed and I definitely want to make this wrapper as good as it can be!
+If you have any other requests for Chakra-like features that could be added, or problems with the current features, [please submit an issue](https://github.com/csandman/chakra-react-select/issues/new/choose)!

 ## Styling

-There are a few methods of customizing the styles for this package.
-The first thing to note is that this package does not use the `styles` or `theme` props that are utilized by the original package.
-The `theme` prop isn't used as most of the base styles are set up to align with your Chakra theme, and customizing your base theme (such as colors or components) should in turn change the styles in this package.
+There are a few ways to style the components that make up `chakra-react-select`.
+It's important to note that this package does not use the `theme` or `styles` props that are implemented in `react-select`.
+The `theme` prop isn't used as most of the components' base styles are pulling from your Chakra theme, and customizing your base theme (such as colors or component styles) should in turn change the styles in this package.

 This package does however offer an alternative to the `styles` prop, `chakraStyles`.
-It mostly emulates the behavior of the original `styles` prop with some slight tweaks, and because its not identical I decided it best to name it differently to avoid confusion.
+It mostly emulates the behavior of the original `styles` prop, however, because it’s not identical it is named differently to prevent confusion.

 ### `chakraStyles`